FCO/FerNANDo/README.md

 NAME
 ====

-FerNANDo - blah blah blah
+FerNANDo - Implementation of FerNANDo programming language in perl6

 SYNOPSIS
 ========